helsinki-python/helsinki-python.github.io/index.md

 ## Next events

-- We're looking for a venue for February 2025, please get in touch if you'd like to host dozens of local Python experts!
+- Wednesday, 26th February 2025 -
+  Hive Helsinki

-[//]: # (- Would you like to host us?
-Please get in touch!)
+- Would you like to host us?
+Please get in touch!

 ## Past events